 Skip to main content

-Postpartum depression (PPD) is different from the “baby blues,” which usually gets better within 2 weeks without treatment.
+Postpartum depression (PPD) is different from the "baby blues," which usually gets better within 2 weeks without treatment.
 PPD symptoms are more intense, can last longer, and can be serious if not treated.
+Only a healthcare professional can tell you if what you are feeling is more than the “baby blues.”
+That’s why it is important to discuss all your symptoms with your doctor right away.

 Postpartum depression can cause a number of symptoms.
-Although you may experience different symptoms, some of the more common symptoms include:
+Although you may experience different symptoms,

 • Persistent sad, anxious, or “empty” mood